Opendigitalradio/etisnoop/README.md

 etisnoop is using autotools.
 If you do not have a release containing a ./configure script, run ./bootstrap.sh

+Install prerequisites: A C++11 compiler, boost 1.48 or later.

 Then do

     ./configure